 - Acid and chemical agents (use caution)

-It is recommended that gentler and milder methods be tried fist and remember that it is not uncommon for efflorescence to come back.
+It is recommended that gentler and milder methods be tried first and remember that it is not uncommon for efflorescence to come back.

 The majority of the time efflorescence is considered more cosmetic in nature than a structural issue.
-Under a few circumstance preventive measures is wise, in example at times using sealing compounds and improving drainage.
+Under a few circumstances preventive measures are wise.
+For example, using sealing compounds and improving drainage can reduce or stop efflorescence.
 It is not uncommon for home inspectors to point out efflorescence in their reports along with other comments.

 In a few instances it is wise to further investigate efflorescence issues, especially if there appears to be damage such as spalling, significant cracks or rust stains.